nichmor/arwen/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests.

 ## Status

-`arwen` is currently in active development and provides only `install_name_tool` implementation. `API` and `CLI` are subject to change to accommodate a more user-friendly experience.
+`arwen` is currently in active development.
+The `API` and `CLI` are subject to change to improve user experience.

 ## Funding